Anisotropic generalization of Stinchcombe's solution for conductivity of random resistor network on a Bethe lattice: Model

 Those functions measure the contribution from averaging over ensemble sampled by resistor permutations, so that the average branch conductivity is given by

 Here, the symmetry $\alpha \leftrightarrow \beta$ holds for all quantities.
-Note that we specified in (\ref{phi_norm_cond}) and (\ref{b_av_def_1}) only the components $\alpha$ for the sake of brevity.
-The second equation is obtained readily using $\alpha \leftrightarrow \beta$ interchange.
+Note that we specified in (\ref{phi_norm_cond}) and (\ref{b_av_def_1}) the $\alpha$-components, only, for the sake of brevity.
+The second equation is obtained readily using the $\alpha \leftrightarrow \beta$ interchange.
 This convention is followed everywhere in the text.